kawaiwu2001/D.C.-Crime-Insights-Application/README.md

 ## Installation

 To run the code there are many dependencies that need to be installed from the terminal.
-Below are a list of these dependencies.
-Although we have tried to include all of them, there may be more that we have forgotton to include.
+Below is a list of these dependencies.
+Although we have tried to include all of them, there may be more that we have forgotten to include.
 If that is the case, your terminal should inform you which dependencies you need to install as you try launching the application.

-### NPM Installs
+### NPM Installs:

 - npm install leaflet react-leaflet
 - npm install leaflet